canada-ca/blogue-canada-ca-blog/en/contact-us.md

 title: "Contact the Digital Transformation Office"
 section-title: ""
 ---
-<p>The Digital Transformation Office (DTO) is a division of Employment and Social Development Canada.
+<p>The Digital Transformation Office is part of the Canadian Digital Service at Employment and Social Development Canada.
 We welcome your questions and suggestions about the design of Canada.ca.</p>
 <p>Please note that we can only respond to questions specifically about the design of, or issues related to, Canada.ca.
 For contact information for other departments or programs, please visit:</p>
 <ul>
   <li><a href="https://www.canada.ca/en/contact.html">Government of Canada contacts</a></li>